 Master of Education Program

-The M.Ed.
-Program will follow the theme of The Teacher as Leader in a Learning Community, which is consistent with the Thomas More Education Department's vision.
+The program is designed with busy teachers in mind: hybrid classes, job embedded projects, and flexible scheduling.
+The program bridges classroom experiences with professional learning communities, teacher leadership, and 21st century skills for all candidates.
 Additionally, the program works to engage, enhance, and execute leadership qualities in the classroom outlined in the Kentucky Teacher Standards.
-Planning and preparation, the classroom environment, instruction, and professional responsibility are concepts engaged throughout the program.
+Key to the program is access to 21st century learning opportunities and the active incorporation of real-world experiences to increase student learning for K-12 students in the teacher's classroom.
 By focusing on implementing these concepts in both the teaching and learning of candidates, the roots of teacher leadership are established.